CROSP/presenter-layout/README.md

 Mostly every app has some actions that are performed in background like  data loading, I/O operations, database querying and to notify user shows loading, but error may occurr or suddenly internet connection may lost, so user
 have to be notified about this.
-Moreover prevent app crashes because of user from clicking everywhere while data is loading.
+Moreover prevent app crashes because of user clicking everywhere while data is loading.

 **Presenter** name comes from [Android Clean Architecture](https://github.com/android10/Android-CleanArchitecture) There is a presenter layer which responsible for updating and controlling UI and commonly has methods like `showLoading`,